Becoming good stewards of god's creation

 "Stewards of God’s Creation: Acting Faithfully in the Midst of Climate Change"

-The Reverend Rachel Mash is environmental coordinator of the Anglican Church of Southern Africa.
+The Reverend Canon Dr. Rachel Mash is environmental coordinator of the Anglican Church of Southern Africa.
 She is the founder of the Green Anglicans Movement, an initiative that encourages young people to engage in climate action across Africa.
 She also serves as coordinator of the Anglican Communion Environmental Network and co-chair of the International Season of Creation Steering Committee, demonstrating a long-standing commitment to environmental advocacy within faith communities.
 Earlier this year, she was appointed as a member of the United Nations Environment Program (UNEP) Faith for Earth Interfaith Women Council.
 This newly established council, launched on January 30, brings together women faith leaders from across the world to advocate for environmental sustainability and the role of faith communities in addressing ecological challenges.

 The Reverend Lester Mackenzie